 Grant has an active Garden Education program.
 Each Fall and Spring the garden turns into a rotating outdoor classroom for students K-5 that consist of science and hands-on gardening.
 Parent volunteers are a huge part of keeping our garden as beautiful as it is today.

-Through funding fromthe PTA, Grant has a part time Science teacher that supports learning in the garden and our robotics classes.
-Grant recieved a major impact grant from the PETaluma Education Foundation to fund our robotics curriculum!
+Through funding from the PTA, Grant has a part-time Science teacher that supports learning in the garden and our robotics classes.
+Grant received a major impact grant from the Petaluma Education Foundation to fund our robotics curriculum!

 Our program has become so popular with the Grant community that enrollment numbers are very high.
 Grant hosts a Talent show in the Fall and a Musical in the Spring.

 Rehearsals typically begin for the Fall show shortly after school starts.
 The Spring show rehearsals start shortly after the Winter break.

 Thank you for your interest and participation in our all-volunteer program.
 We COULD NOT do it without you!

 Besides receiving PE from the classroom teacher, our students have a weekly PE with our PE coach.
 Coach uses the Spark curriculum to foster cooperative learning, movement, and coordination during class.

 6th Grade Leadership

 We offer leadership opportunities for our 6th graders to be part of committees: Spirit Committee (plans Spirit Days for our school), Community Service, International Day, etc).